bp2008/pingtracer/README.md

 Something you should be aware of is that when you attempt to "Graph every node leading to the destination", a trace route operation is performed in order to discover the hosts that will be monitored.

-* The trace route operation is not optimized for speed, and will take many seconds to complete in most cases.
+* The trace route operation is not optimized for speed, and will take many seconds to complete if any hosts are unresponsive.
 * The trace route operation attempts to contact each host (a.k.a. network node) only once.
 Any host that fails to respond during the trace route operation will not be monitored.
 * The trace route operation is ended if 5 consecutive hosts fail to respond.
 This usually indicates that the destination host was already passed by and did not respond to the trace ping.
 * Some hosts respond to the traceroute but do not respond to direct pings.
-Technically it would still be possible to monitor these hosts by repeating their part of the traceroute, but I assume this would be against the wishes of the owner of the host.
-If the owner wanted their router to be pingable, they would have enabled pinging, no?
+Such hosts are removed from monitoring after several seconds.
-* I let you increase the ping rate as high as 10 pings per second (per host!) which can add up to dozens or even hundreds of pings per second.
-This is kind of, sort of, maybe a little bit excessive.
-I don't recommend actually running it that high.
-In fact 1 ping per second is probably all you need.
+* You can increase the ping rate as high as 10 pings per second (per host!) which can add up to dozens or even hundreds of pings per second.
+Please use responsibly.
 * Some routers implement [ICMP rate limiting](https://docs.paloaltonetworks.com/pan-os/10-0/pan-os-admin/networking/session-settings-and-timeouts/icmp/icmpv6-rate-limiting.html) in such a way that penalizes rapid pinging.

 ## Installation